razorcd/ml-project/project1/README.md

     - found best xgboost arguments with smallest depth:
       `auc: 0.883, depth:    4, eta:  0.4`
     - found best AUC for xgboost: `0.8834040882607493`
+5. Tested AUC with different split % for full_train model with xgboost.
+    - AUC was very random and left the default 60/20/20 split.

 ##TODO